Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your system to run, it won’t activate.

 The first step is checking it’s switched to “cool” and not “heat.”
 Otherwise your air conditioning might not start running.
-Or you might receive hot air blowing from vents because the furnace is running instead.
+You might also receive hot air blowing from vents because the furnace is running instead.

 If you have a regular thermostat: